FAQ for Landowners + Royalty Owners:

-A: There are several reasons why royalty payments may change, including, fluctuations in market conditions that cause fluctuations in oil and gas prices; production volumes naturally decline over time; and operational problems may lead to production down time.
+A: There are several reasons why royalty payments may change, including: market conditions that cause fluctuations in oil and gas prices, production volumes that naturally decline over time, and operational problems that may lead to production down time.

 Q: My lease is expired.
 Will you be renewing it?

 A: Leases that have expired that are not already part of a drilling unit will not be extended by Geopetro.
 For those expired leases, we will prepare the Release of Oil and Gas Lease in accordance with state statutes.
 If you live in Ohio, the release will be recorded with the county recorder’s office.
 If you live in Pennsylvania, the release will be sent to you in the proper format so that you may have it recorded if you so choose.